 The key to high productivity is setting clear expectations and achievable goals.
 However, if you want to shed all the doubts about your remote employees’ performance, you can start monitoring employees’ activities.

 Before you check out how an efficient employee monitoring solution can improve your time and project management and positively affect your performance, make sure to include an employee monitoring section into the work-from-home policy.

 Employee monitoring is a controversial issue that many employees feel uncomfortable about, so make sure to be transparent about it and use the monitoring software ethically.
 This said, try to give honest answers about what activities will be monitored and how you intend to use the tracking data.

-Also, focus on benefits your employees may have from this practice, like improved time management and detailed, real-time feedback you can use to reward hard workers.
+Also, focus on benefits your employees may have from this fit to fly tests practice, like improved time management and detailed, real-time feedback you can use to reward hard workers.